From High Country Gardens in spring 2018 -- moved it, then took it out in 2020

 Expectations:

 Leave stems to overwinter so water doesn't penetrate.
 Good drainage is essential.
 Tip or remove new growth in spring for more compact plant and more flowering stems.
-Don't fertilize or overwater
+Don't fertilize or overwater.

 The 'Purple Haze' agastache I had in CT was huge and billowy for a couple seasons but I lost it one winter.
 The agastaches here are tiny things, very wispy.